mozhdehNouri/androidStudies/android/modular/Modular.md

-Android Modularization
+### Android Modularization

+###### Modules

+A *module* is a collection of source files and build settings that let you divide your project into discrete units of functionality.
+Your project can have one or many modules, and one module can use another module as a dependency.
+You can independently build, test, and debug each module.

-what is Modularization :
+###### what is Modularization :

 Modularization is a means of structuring your codebase in a way that improves maintainability and helps avoid these problems.